IAI Stadium Nihondaira: The stadium

-The Kop is home to S-Pulse's most vociferous and colourful supporters, with the presence of a supporter band each home game creating a carnival atmosphere.
+The Kop is home to S-Pulse's fans, including a supporter band for each home game.

 A percentage of the opposite East Stand is given over to visiting fans.
 For large followings, the whole stand is occasionally provided for away fans, such as for the local derby against Jubilo Iwata.
 The lower tier of The Kop and the East Stand are bench seating, with all other areas having individual seats.

 With the exception of the central areas of the Main Stand and the Back Stand, all seats at Nihondaira are unreserved.